 - Bedlah Babe: All the harem girls in the standard bra-and-gauzy pants outfit that dance for the Vizier and Hafiz.

 - Body Paint: Nearly 20 years before Goldfinger, Jamilla goes out for her dance in front of the vizier and Hafiz painted gold—but only on her legs.
+(It was supposed to be a pair of tights made of very fine gold chainmail, but the whole thing fell apart and she decided to paint her legs instead.)

 - Die Laughing: The vizier is cackling when Hafiz grabs a scimitar and plunges it into his side.Hafiz: He died laughing, excellency.